aces/Loris/modules/candidate_parameters/test/TestPlan.md

     the module.
-50. Verify that a consent type which has no data saved for the candidate is displayed with an empty row in the table containing only a dash.
+50. Verify that a consent type which has no data saved for the candidate is displayed with an empty row in the table; the row should display only a dash.